 There are over 15,000 nerve endings found in the clitoris.
 The clitoral hood prevents excessive stimulation during everyday activities and prevents the continual rubbing of the area, which may result in skin irritation.
 As part of sexual arousal, the clitoris becomes swollen and engorged, and the hood retracts to expose a more significant portion of the clitoris during sexual activity.
 As with the labia, there are a wide variety of different sizes and shapes of the clitoral hood.
 Therefore, there is a wide spectrum of normality; what can be considered normal in one woman may be regarded as excessively prominent in another.

 RELATED: Does sex cause elongated labia?

 Am I suitable for Hoodectomy?

-A hoodectomy or clitoral hood reduction is designed to surgically alter the appearance of the clitoral hood.
+A hoodectomy or clitoral hood reduction is designed to alter the appearance of the clitoral hood surgically.
 Although the clitoral hood is intended to cover the clitoris in the non-aroused state, an excessively large clitoral hood may only partially retract, leading to reduced sexual stimulation and reduced ability to achieve an orgasm.

 RELATED: What is labia reduction?

 Clitoral hood reduction surgery must be performed by an expert surgeon familiar with the anatomy and function of the female genitalia.
 Knowing what to expect from the procedure can be facilitated by having a comprehensive understanding of what happens before, during and after the procedure.